thomashmolina/Lab6/README.md

 <strong>Passoff Level</strong> | <strong>Behavior</strong> |	<strong>Points</strong>
 --- | --- | ---
-Minimal Passoff | The GET interface for your REST service returns the current comments| 25% Basic Passoff | You can pass the POST interface for your REST service a new comment and it correctly inserts it. | 55% Good Passoff | Your jquery application displays things properly. | 80% Full Passoff | You add the ability for users to delete comments. | 90% Perfect Passoff | Your code is included in your submission, and your page looks really good.
+Minimal Passoff | You can create a new user| 25%
+Basic Passoff | When you logout, you can login using that created user. | 55% Good Passoff | Color changes persist during the session. | 80% Full Passoff | When you logout the session is destroyed. | 90% Perfect Passoff | Your code is included in your submission, and your page looks really good.
 This is subjective, so wow us. | 100%